-This content is brought to you in partnership with SOCAP.
+This content was produced in partnership with SOCAP.

 Addressing the world’s greatest challenges requires collaboration, but many conferences in the impact investing arena tend to silo conversations to specific types of investors or operators.